ni5arga/website-blocker/README.md

 ## Emergency Use

-Use the `fallback` script to unblock all sites immediately.
+Use the `fallback` script to unblock all sites immediately in case of an emergency.

 ## Output